Stipe Plazibat

-Stipe Plazibat ([stǐːpe plǎzibat]; born 31 August 1989) is a Croatian professional footballer who plays as a striker.
+Stipe Plazibat ([stǐːpe plǎzibat]; born 31 August 1989) is a Croatian former professional footballer who played as a forward.

 Career

 FC Gifu

 On 8 August 2013, Plazibat signed for J2 League side FC Gifu.
 He made his debut on 18 August, as an 85th-minute substitute versus Mito HollyHock.
 On 1 September, he scored his first goal for FC Gifu, scoring in the 82nd minute in a 2–1 loss to Tokyo Verdy, after coming on as a substitute at half time.
 On 11 July 2014, it was announced Plazibat had left the club.

 V-Varen Nagasaki

 On 15 July 2014, Plazibat signed for fellow J2 League side V-Varen Nagasaki.

 Hougang United

 On 30 January 2016, Plazibat joined S-League side Hougang United after impressing in 2 trial games with 3 goals and 2 assists.
 He scored his first competitive goal for the Cheetahs on his competitive debut, winning the Cheetahs' first 3 points of the season.
-He scored his second in as many games against title favourites Tampines Rovers FC.
+He scored his second in as many games against title favourites Tampines Rovers.
 Plazibat's 5th goal in 5 games sent Hougang to the top of the table in the 5th round of the 2016 S.League season.
 In total, he scored 16 times in 24 league games for the Cheetahs before moving to Home United.